 Real Deals Media Limited (“Real Deals Media”, “we” or “us”) are committed to protecting and respecting your privacy.

-In this policy, “Data Protection Legislation” means the Data Protection Act 1988 as will be superseded by the General Data Protection Regulation, EU 2016/679 (“GPDR”) or any successor legislation to the Data Protection Act 1988 and GDPR.
+In this policy, “Data Protection Legislation” means the Data Protection Act 2018 (the “Act”) and the UK-GDPR or any successor legislation to the DPA and UK-GDPR.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller is Real Deals Media Limited of 120 Moorgate, London EC2M 6UR.
-Our nominated representative for the purpose of the Data Protection Legislation is Jae Spooner, who may be contacted via firstname.lastname@example.org.
+For the purpose of the Act, the data controller is Real Deals Media Limited of 120 Moorgate, London EC2M 6UR.
+Our nominated representative for the purpose of the Data Protection Legislation is Jae Lissamore-Spooner, who may be contacted via firstname.lastname@example.org.

 We may collect and process the following data about you:

 - Information that you provide by filling in forms from our websites, including without limitation the sites: realdealsmedia.com, realdeals.eu.com, growingbusinesssummit.co.uk, financeleaderssummit.com, rdmidmarket.com, privateequityawards.com, ukmmdebt.com, growingbusinessawards.co.uk, rdvaluecreation.com, the-drawdown.com, (our “Sites”).
 This includes information provided at the time of registering to use our site, subscribing to our service, posting material or requesting further services and a box you may tick consenting to use of your details for marketing purposes.
 We may also ask you for information when you enter a competition or promotion sponsored by us and when you report a problem with our site.

 - If you contact us, we may keep a record of that correspondence.